-

 Objectives

 Perform the three levels of breathing.
-Differentiate and execute methods to initiate vocal sound (onset) and to end it (offset).
-Identify and distinguish the different vowels and consonants of European Portuguese.
-Classify phonemes in terms of orality and nasality, the role of vocal folds, articulation zone, intensity, and timbre.
-Develop the ability to modulate pitch in singing and inflection in spoken voice.
-Identify the principles that underlie vocally healthy habits.
-Conduct a basic vocal warm-up.
+Distinguish and execute different ways of initiating the vocal sound (onset) and ending it (offset).
+Identify and differentiate the vowels and consonants of European Portuguese.
+Classify phonemes according to orality and nasality, the role of the vocal folds, place of articulation, intensity, and timbre.
+Relate and develop the ability of intonation in singing and inflection in spoken voice.
+Identify the principles that establish vocally healthy habits.
+Carry out a basic vocal warm-up.
 Use the voice efficiently during vocal performance.
-Recognize the importance of voice and words in artistic interpretation.
-Perform exercises in imagination and auditory creation, and in associating voice with emotion, voice with communicative intent, and voice with character.
-Execute basic rhythmic reading and dictation exercises.
+Recognize the importance of voice and words in artistic interpretation, particularly in speech delivery.
+Perform exercises of imagination and auditory creation, and of association between voice and emotion, voice and communicative intention, voice and character.
+Perform basic rhythmic reading and dictation exercises.
+Interpret choral and solo singing.

 -